smart · Connected Car Mobile App

 • Implementation support through flow artefacts, requirements clarification, and prioritisation conversations

-How the work created leverage
+How the work helped the team decide

 • smart product owners used the artefacts to connect business priorities with user needs and delivery constraints